ParallelSSH/parallel-ssh/doc/quickstart.rst

 .. seealso::

-   Possible exceptions can be found in :mod:`pssh.exceptions` module.
+   Exceptions raised by the library can be found in :mod:`pssh.exceptions` module.